ekingan/customerio_api_tests/README.md

-# This repo contains tests for an external API provided by customer io
+# This repo contains tests for a RESTful API using RSPEC.

-## First clone or download the repo
+## To run the test, first clone or download the repo

 ### Within your project directory, install the rspec gem